swatiparmar2000/CongnizantSharepoint2025/notes.md

 $ git pull origin main

-**Description**: Fetches and merges changes from a remote repository.
+ Fetches and merges changes from a remote repository.

 ---